RegularCookiez/noyacode-26-forensics-workshop-challs/README.md

 NoyaCode is a student-led cybersecurity initiative started by me and a group of like-minded peers who enjoy technical competitions.

-On 5th Jan, we hosted a 2h NoyaCode Cybersecurity Experiential Workshop for 2026 JIP/J2 beginners.
+On 5th Jan 2026, we hosted a 2h NoyaCode Cybersecurity Experiential Workshop for 2026 JIP/J2 beginners.

 We hosted a series of practice forensics challenges covering basic concepts like number systems, Linux commands, LSB steganography, metadata, and strings.